 To use this authorization method, the client (or proxy) sends "XC-QUERY-SECURITY-1" as the authorization-protocol-name in the initial connection setup message.
 The authorization-protocol-data may be empty or may contain additional security criteria desribed below.
 If the success field of the server's reply is Authenticate, the server supports the security extension, and the server meets all specified additional security criteria.
 In this case, the client should resend the initial connection setup message substituting the authorization protocol name and data that should be used to authorize the connection.
-If the success field of the server's reply is anything other than Authenticate, either the server does not support the security extension, does not meet (or cannot determine if it meets) all of the additional security criteria, or chooses for internal reasons not to answer with Authenticate.
+If the success field of the security extension, does not meet (or cannot determine if it meets) all of the additional security criteria, or chooses for internal reasons not to answer with Authenticate.
 In this case, the client should close the connection.